pilcrowonpaper/auri/README.md

 #### `format`

+`string`.
 Command for formatting code.
 Will run after Auri updates your changelogs and package.json.

 ```json
 {